Rid0y/Lab1/README.md

 # Labs
-To track the progress of WebDev Lab1
+To track the progress of WebDev Labs